Greek Safer Internet Centre

 About the organisation

-The Greek Safer Internet Centre (SIC) has the ultimate goal of promoting safer, responsible, and better use of the internet and mobile technologies among children and young people, interacting with all stakeholders to bridge the digital divide between home and school and between generations.
-It was launched in July 2016 under the auspices of the Foundation for Research and Technology Hellas and, in particular, the Institute of Computer Science.
+The Greek Safer Internet Centre (SIC) has the ultimate goal of promoting safer, responsible, and better use of the internet and mobile technologies among children and young people, interacting with all stakeholders to bridge the digital divide between home and school, and between generations.
+It was launched in July 2016 under the auspices of the Foundation for Research and Technology - Hellas and, in particular, the Institute of Computer Science.
 FORTH is one of the largest research centres in Greece with well-organised facilities, highly qualified personnel, a reputation as a top-level research institution worldwide, and a great impact on Greek society.

-Saferinternet4kids.gr aims to create public awareness and to provide reliable information to minors and their parents about the proper and safe use of online technologies.
-The Awareness Centre also provides supportive material to educators and social workers, in order for them to become multipliers of awareness messages within the classroom and beyond.
+Saferinternet4kids.gr aims to create public awareness and provide reliable information to minors and their parents about the proper and safe use of online technologies.
+The awareness centre also provides supportive material to educators and social workers, in order for them to become multipliers of awareness messages within the classroom and beyond.